Billboards in Atlanta · drive-time intelligence · June 2026

 • Atlanta is the largest Southern U.S. market with a metro population of about 6.3 million.

-• Hartsfield-Jackson is the world's busiest airport at roughly 104 million annual passengers.
+• Hartsfield-Jackson is the world's busiest airport, ranked #1 by ACI World for 2025 at 106.3 million annual passengers.

 • The Downtown Connector carries 300,000+ vehicles daily, with attention peaking in the 7–10 AM and 4–7 PM drive windows.